 We encourage a multidisciplinary approach to Art History and majors can choose related courses from varied fields.
 Art History is a very rich discipline with strong connections to history, literary studies, aesthetics and philosophy, visual culture studies, and language.
 At AU, we believe in liberal arts education as a necessary means to developing and fostering a spirit of curiosity and intellectual investigation that extends in many directions.

 Programs throughout the University are of outstanding quality and many are nationally ranked.
 We also emphasize individual attention from faculty.

-Come see our beautiful campus, nestled in a gorgeous part of the nation's capital, right at the top of Embassy Row.
+Come Come see or take a virtual tour of our beautiful campus, nestled in a gorgeous part of the nation's capital, right at the top of Embassy Row.
 Explore the Katzen Arts Center, visual and performing arts, and tour the exhibitions at the AU Museum.
 Come for Freshman Day, or let us know how to reach you to arrange another time to come and see us.
-And until you can get here in person, take a virtual tour or join us at one of our eleven regional events: You may register for these through the Prospective Student Portal at http://www.american.edu/admissions/.

 All students are required to take 10 courses for the MA degree, totaling 30 credit hours.
 There are three required courses: Approaches (ARTH 500), a seminar (ARTH 792), and either a second seminar or directed research in art history (ARTH 793).